Fazeel3003/XTS-Week1/javascript-todo/README.md

 ## License

-This project is developed in affiliation with XTS Company.
-Licensing details are pending review by the company.
-Please contact [fmemon@xtsworld.com] or the company for usage permissions.
-(If open-sourced, it may use MIT License—check back for updates.)
+This project is for educational purposes.
+Feel free to use or modify it.

 ## Acknowledgments